vultr/terraform-provider-vultr/website/docs/d/instance.html.markdown

 * `firewall_group_id` - The ID of the firewall group applied to this server.
 * `features` - Array of which features are enabled.
 * `backups_schedule` - The current configuration for backups
+* `hostname` - The hostname assigned to the server.